Search the site:

 Long-term contracts have a lot of benefits for your business.
 The best one, of course, is that you receive the payment in advance.
 And immediate cash is something every startup can appreciate.

 Also, your customers will stick around for a longer period of time.
 The initial investment is larger, which makes it less likely that they will just leave.
 When considering the long-term option, prospects will probably do better preliminary research on your services and will make an informed decision.
-This makes them more inclined to explore the full benefits of your products and be more invested in your business relationship.

-What’s more, you will also be given a longer period of time to study them and find out what they like and dislike about your product.
 The data you gather can be invaluable for your business and product growth.
 It will also allow you to fix any issues immediately and prevent customers from leaving.

 This way you will not only reduce your churn but can retain viable customers.